 The name must not exceed 40 characters.
 If the name exceeds this limit, you won't be able to create public IP addresses for use with the private cloud.

 Identify the size hosts that you want to use when deploying Azure VMware Solution.

-Azure VMware Solution clusters are based on hyper-converged, bare-metal infrastructure.
-The following table shows the RAM, CPU, and disk capacities of the host.
+Azure VMware Solution clusters are based upon hyper-converged infrastructure.
+The following table shows the CPU, memory, disk and network specifications of the host.

 An Azure VMware Solution cluster requires a minimum number of three hosts.
-You can only use host of the same type in a single cluster.
-You can use multiple clusters with different host types in a single Azure VMware Private Cloud.
+You can only use hosts of the same type in a single Azure VMware Solution private cloud.
 Hosts used to build or scale clusters come from an isolated pool of hosts.
 Those hosts have passed hardware tests and have had all data securely deleted before being added to a cluster.